-Unlike most industries that are rapidly changing year after year, the CPA and accounting industry’s overall business structure and services have remained relatively the same.
-But, with automated accounting software, such as QuickBooks, TurboTax and Mint coming into the market, CPA firms are looking for ways to stand out.
+Unlike most industries that are rapidly changing year after year, the accounting industry’s overall business structure and services have remained relatively the same.
+But, with automated accounting software, such as QuickBooks, TurboTax and Mint coming into the market, Accounting firms are looking for ways to stand out.

-In order to deliver, CPA firms and their partners are continuing to research and embrace the new generation of technology that can help them stay relevant and on top.
+In order to deliver, Accounting firms and their partners are continuing to research and embrace the new generation of technology that can help them stay relevant and on top.

 Erik Asgeirsson, president and CEO of CPA.com, says “We’re seeing broad pickup in cloud services and other emerging technologies.
 The next wave that leads to greater productivity and capabilities for advanced firms is fuller integration of these technologies and the elimination of bottlenecks in work processes.”